Airstar Chronograph

 FUNCTIONS:

-Hours, minutes, seconds, central, elapsed time 60 minute Uni-directional rotating bezel
+Hours, minutes, small seconds, central chronograph seconds, 30 minute counter, elapsed time 60 minute bidirectional rotating bezel

 STRAP: